Praxis Tech Review

 Who Is Praxis Tech Best For?

-Weighted scoring across six criteria
+Weighted scoring across five criteria

 Recommended For

-Operators wanting a hosted branded cashier.
+- Operators wanting a hosted branded cashier.
 Operators that want a hosted, branded cashier and would rather not build their own checkout.
 Praxis Cashier ships as an iFrame with the Cashier Editor for branding, geo-targeted method selection, dynamic currency conversion, and a dedicated back-office for operations.
 Hosted Payment Fields embed card capture into the operator's own UI while keeping PCI scope inside Praxis.
-If you don't want to maintain your own cashier code base — and a lot of operators shouldn't — this is the most mature hosted iGaming cashier on the market.
+If you don't want to maintain your own cashier code base, and a lot of operators shouldn't, this is the most mature hosted iGaming cashier on the market.

 Not Recommended For

-Small operators wanting plug-and-play pricing.
+- Small operators wanting plug-and-play pricing.
 Small operators wanting plug-and-play pricing.
 There is no rate card, no self-serve signup, and the platform is built around enterprise-style custom contracts.
 If you are doing under a few hundred thousand dollars per month and you want to plug in a single PSP and start processing today, NOWPayments or Brite or a single direct PSP will be faster and cheaper than going through orchestration.
 Praxis makes sense once you already run multiple PSPs and need the routing layer to manage them.

 Geographic Coverage

-Supported regions and market focus
+Per-market verdict, regions, and market focus

 Regions